nunobaba/meteor-transitioner/README.markdown

 ### Updates

-While the initial Meteor Transitioner works out of the box, this branch cuts the JQuery leash and enables same-to-same template navigation.
+While the initial Meteor Transitioner works out of the box, this branch cuts the JQuery leash.

 ### Install